Christianity in the 9th century: Bulgaria

 The Roman mission's efforts were met with success, and King Boris asked the pope to appoint Formosa of Portua as Bulgarian Archbishop.
 The Pope refused.
 Pope Nicolas I died soon after.
 His successor Pope Adrian II was more disinclined to comply with Boris' demand that a Bulgarian archbishop be appointed by him.

 Consequently, Boris again began negotiations with Constantinople.
 These negotiations resulted in the creation of an autonomous national (Bulgarian) Archbishopric, which was unprecedented in the practice of the Churches.
 Usually, churches that were founded by apostles or apostles' students became independent.
 Rome had been challenging Constantinople's equality to Rome, on the grounds that the Church of Constantinople had not been founded by a student of Christ.
 Nevertheless, Boris had been granted a national independent church and a high-ranking supreme representative.
 In the next 10 years, Pope Adrian II and his successors made desperate attempts to reclaim their influence in Bulgaria and to persuade Boris to leave Constantinople's sphere of influence, but their efforts ultimately failed.

 The foundations of the Bulgarian national Church had been set.
 The next stage was the implementation of the Glagolitic alphabet and the Bulgarian language as official language of the Bulgarian Church and State in 893 — something considered unthinkable by most European Christians.
 In 886, Cyril and Methodius' disciples were expelled from Moravia, and the use of Slavic liturgy was banned by the Pope in favour of Latin.
 St. Kliment and St. Naum who were of noble Bulgarian descent and St. Angelaruis, returned to Bulgaria, where they were welcomed by Tsar Boris, who viewed the Bulgarian liturgy as a means of counteracting Byzantine influence in the country.
 In a short time, they managed create the Bulgarian Alphabet and to instruct several thousand future Bulgarian clergymen in the rites using the newly created Bulgarian language.
 In 893, Bulgaria expelled its Byzantine clergy and proclaimed Bulgarian as the official language of the Bulgarian Church and State.
 In this way it became one of the first European countries with its own official language.

 Rus'

 After the First Bulgarian Empire was converted to Christianity, it started a massive missionary expansion north and east.
 As a result, it was able to convert and help convert many East Slavic peoples and introduce to them Bulgarian books and Church literature in Bulgarian, most notably the Rus' (Ruthenians), predecessors of Belarusians, Russians, and Ukrainians/Rusyns.
 By the beginning of the 11th century most of the pagan Slavic world, including Russia, Bulgaria and Serbia, had been converted to Christianity.

 Between the 8th and the 13th century the area was settled by the Kievan Rus'.
-An attempt to Christianize them had already been made in the 9th century, with the Christianization of the Rus' Khaganate.
-The efforts were finally successful in the 10th century, when about 980 Vladimir the Great was baptized at Chersonesos.
+The efforts of its Christianizagtion were finally successful in the 10th century, when about 980 Vladimir the Great was baptized at Chersonesos.